karanjaE/todos_graphql-api/ARTICLE.md

 end
 ```

 Run `bundle exec rspec spec/graphql/types/todo_list_spec.rb`.
-Of course you'll get a lot of `Red` which means the tests are failing.
+Of course there'll be a lot of `Red` which means the tests are failing.
 Not to worry, we're about to fix that.
 Create the TodoList type file and open it up `app/graphql/types/todo_list.rb`.

 ```ruby
 # app/graphql/types/todo_list.rb